 Formal ones are what you’re most familiar with.
 It’s usually set up by a professional organization.
 You apply and are matched with someone with a similar background and experience.
 You might meet once a month or a few times a year to chat about your life and career.
 Some mentorships aren’t one-on-one but set up as groups so you can learn from each other.

-“One-on-one mentoring can be really intimidating,” says Milburn.
+“One-on-one mentoring can be really intimidating,” Milburn says.
 “Our mentorship circles really are about breaking down that stress and putting you in a group of peers that allow you to collaborate with one another.”

 Informal mentorships are something you may have already experienced and didn’t even realize.
 It might be coaching or honest feedback from your supervisor, pep talks from your colleague while out for lunch, or advice from a family member.
 Mentoring in the workplace doesn’t have to be structured.
 It can be as simple as getting coffee with a team member sharing how you negotiated a raise.